 The Centre’s first Director was Chrissy Sharp, who came to the role after a distinguished career as an arts and cultural administrator in Australia and the UK.
 Its current Director is Michael Williams.

 The Wheeler Centre is governed by an independent board.
-Its members are Eric Beecher (chairman, principal of Private Media), Peter Biggs (managing director, Clemenger BBDO Advertising Melbourne), Gabrielle Coyne (CEO, Penguin Australia), Tony Hudson (Director and Company Secretary), Anita Ziemer (Managing Director of Slade Group, Founding Director of Nexthire and Chairman of Melbourne Girls Grammar School), Joanna Murray-Smith (playwright and author), Mark Rubbo (managing director, Readings bookshops) and Dianne Rule (publisher).
+Its members are Eric Beecher (chairman, principal of Private Media), Peter Biggs CNZM (managing director, Clemenger BBDO Advertising Melbourne), Gabrielle Coyne (CEO, Penguin Random House Asia Pacific), Tony Hudson (Director and Company Secretary), Anita Ziemer (Managing Director of Slade Group, Founding Director of Nexthire and Chairman of Melbourne Girls Grammar School), Joanna Murray-Smith (playwright and author), Mark Rubbo (Managing Director, Readings Books and Music) and Dianne Rule (publisher).